hieule22/algo-handbook/README.md

-This repository contains the Java implementations, validated with [unit tests] (https://github.com/hieule22/algo-handbook/tree/master/src/test), of several algorithms and data structures essential for the competitive programming in general and the ACM-ICPC in particular.
+This repository contains the Java implementations, validated with [unit tests] (https://github.com/hieule22/algo-handbook/tree/master/src/test), of several algorithms and data structures essential for competitive programming in general and the ACM-ICPC in particular.

 ## Table of Content